NATO confident of arms embargo enforcement

 Mar 24, 2011 9:22 AM CDT

-A British RAF Typhoon jet takes off from Gioia del Colle air base, near Bari, southern Italy, Thursday, March 24, 2011.
-NATO's commander for the naval blockade of Libya says he is confident he'll have enough ships to prevent weapons and mercenaries from entering Libya, but says he's still in a "build-up''...
+British RAF personnel prepare to load a missile at Gioia del Colle air base, near Bari, southern Italy, Thursday, March 24, 2011.
+NATO's commander for the naval blockade of Libya says he is confident he'll have enough ships to prevent weapons and mercenaries from entering Libya, but says he's still...
 (Associated Press)

 NATO's commander for the naval blockade of Libya said Thursday he expected he would have enough ships to effectively prevent weapons and mercenaries from entering Libya, but said he was still in a "build-up phase" and that it was impossible to patrol the entire coast.